Ever wondered how you can visit Stonehenge for free?

 The last thing you want to be doing is dragging your luggage around the countryside while exploring the ancient stones of Stonehenge, especially if the weather is unpredictable.

 If you are visiting the site by train, there is a secure luggage holding facility at The Railway Tavern nearby where you can leave your luggage.
-From the station, simply turn left and walk 100 metres down the road, and there you’ll find The Railway Tavern.
+From the station, simply turn left and walk 100 meters down the road, and there you’ll find The Railway Tavern.
 It costs £3 per piece of luggage, but is well worth it for the peace of mind while you enjoy your trip at the monument.

 Best way to get to Stonehenge

 The cheapest and easiest way to get to Stonehenge from London is a package that includes admission ticket and a direct bus to the site.
 You get to spend 2 hours at the site and buses run daily through the summer and on specific dates in the winter.
 Alternatively, you can get a regular bus from London at a lower price.

 Stonehenge Bus Tour from London